kg583/5MAT/6MAT/README.md

 All inner scopes may include the following blocks, with arbitrary nesting.

 #### `IFFF { ... }`
-Read a character from the tape and execute the block if it is `↡`.
+Read a character from the tape and execute the block if it is `\f`.

 #### `IFNR +N [{ ... }]`
 Execute the block if the tape pointer is `N` characters from the end of the tape (i.e. `$R = N`).